cpwilkerson/login-server/presentation.md

 * Where to go from here?
   * User Registration server
-  * Updated to use process.env instead of hard-coded IP addresses
   * Maybe a timer component in the web-app to periodically check for authorization

 ---